-The next major feature of the jQuery UI is its interaction components, which are a set of behaviors that can be combined with custom code to produce complex interactive applications.
+The next piece of the jQuery UI puzzle is its interaction components, which are a set of behaviors that can be combined with custom code to produce complex interactive applications.
 One such component, for example, is Resizable, which can allow the user to change the size of any element with natural dragging movements.

 Applying an interaction to an element is as simple as calling the method that bears its name.
-For instance, we can make the book titles resizable with a call to .resizable() as follows:
+For instance, we can make the book titles resizable with a call to .resizable(), as follows:

 '''

-$books.find('.title').resizable();
+$(document).ready(function() {

+$('#books .title').resizable();

+});

 '''

-With jQuery UI's CSS file referenced in the document, this code will add a resizing handle to the bottom-right corner of the title box.
-Dragging this box alters the region's width and height as shown in the following screenshot:
+This will add a resizing handle to the bottom-right corner of the title box.
+Dragging this box alters the region's width and height, as shown in the following screenshot:

 As by now we might expect, these methods can be customized with a host of options.
-If, say, we wish to constrain the resizing to only happen vertically, we can accomplish that by specifying which drag handle should be added as follows:
+If, say, we wish to constrain the resizing to only happen vertically, then we can accomplish that by specifying which drag handle should be added:

 '''

-$books.find('.title').resizable({
+$ (document).ready(function() {

+$('#books .title').resizable({

 handles: 's'

 });

+});

 '''

-With a drag handle only on the south (bottom) side of the region, only the height of the region can be altered:
+With a drag handle only on the south (bottom) side of the region, only the height of the region can be altered, as shown in the following screenshot: